Divorce Is Hard - The Right Attorney Makes It Easier.

 • Adultery

-If you or your spouse do not have the necessary grounds for divorce in Myrtle Beach our family law firm can file a Separate Maintenance and Support action.
+If you or your spouse do not have the necessary grounds for divorce in Myrtle Beach, SC our family law firm can file a Separate Maintenance and Support action.
 This step lets the court order child custody alimony and marital bills until you can file for your divorce.
 During this period Cobb Hammett LLC gathers pertinent info on your spouse's character and assets that can strengthen your case should it be necessary.

-with Divorces in Myrtle Beach
+Common Issues Associated with Divorces in Myrtle Beach, SC

-A divorce in Myrtle Beach means more than the end of a marriage.
+A divorce in Myrtle Beach, SC means more than the end of a marriage.
 It involves dividing the parties debts and assets determines child support and custody parameters and can establish alimony.
 At Cobb Hammett LLC many of our clients are able to reach agreements with their spouse to resolve these issues.
 Reaching an agreement lets both parties customize the terms of their divorce to conserve resources avoid trial and meet the family's needs.

 Sometimes however two spouses cannot or will not come to terms with an agreement.
 In these situations a trial is possible and litigation is necessary.
 Our family law attorneys in Myrtle Beach, SC. are highly experienced litigators and are well-equipped to handle any disputes revealed in the conference or courtroom.